Azure/AKS-Edge/samples/interop-textmsg-consoleapp/README.md

-# Interop Windows Console App with AKS lite Linux container
+# Interop Windows Console App with AKS Edge Linux container

 ## Introduction
-This sample demonstrates bidirectional communication between a Windows console application and a Linux container running inside the AKS lite cluster.
+This sample demonstrates bidirectional communication between a Windows console application and a Linux container running inside the AKS Edge cluster.

 The underlying communication between the Windows console application and the Linux container is based on [Mosquitto Broker](https://mosquitto.org/), an open-source message broker that implements the MQTT protocol.

 ### Mosquitto Broker
-To establish a bi-directional communication between the Windows companion app and a Linux container, this sample code uses Mosquitto broker running as a container inside the AKS lite cluster.
+To establish a bi-directional communication between the Windows companion app and a Linux container, this sample code uses Mosquitto broker running as a container inside the AKS Edge cluster.
 All communication is done using MQTT pub/sub protocol.
 There are different Mosquitto container options already packaged and published.
 For this tutorial, we'll use the [Mosquitto broker packaged by Eclipse](https://hub.docker.com/_/eclipse-mosquitto).
 However, the user can build and package their own version.

 ### Windows Companion Application
 The Windows console application in this sample uses the [MQTTNet]https://github.com/dotnet/MQTTnet) package and [.NET](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-6) to publish and subscribe to messages using the MQTT broker.
 In this scenario, the Windows console application is being implemented as a *companion app* that runs side-by-side with a Linux container.

-The Windows console application, doesn't require to authenticate with the Mosquitto broker instance, running as a container inside the AKS lite cluster.
+The Windows console application, doesn't require to authenticate with the Mosquitto broker instance, running as a container inside the AKS Edge cluster.
 If needed, authentication using certificates or username/password can also be configured.
 For more information about certificates usage, see [Mosquitto - Authentication methods](https://mosquitto.org/documentation/authentication-methods/).

 ### Linux container
 This sample also incorporates a Linux container, which processes messages sent by the *console app* then sends processed results back to the *console app* to be displayed on the console output.

 ### Message Routing
-This sample employs concepts described in [MQTT Producer/Suscriber](https://mqtt.org/) to establish message flow between the *companion app* (Windows console application) and a custom AKS lite Linux container.
+This sample employs concepts described in [MQTT Producer/Suscriber](https://mqtt.org/) to establish message flow between the *companion app* (Windows console application) and a custom AKS Edge Linux container.

 The [topic table](https://kafka.apache.org/documentation/#topicconfigs) below defines a set of topic entries, where each entry defines a message routing between the two endpoints.